-Atoll ecosystems, coral reefs that surround bodies of water, are considered the lifeline of the country.
+Atoll ecosystems, coral reefs, islands, lagoons and diverse aquatic species are considered to be the lifeline of the country.
 Not only do they form a basis for Maldives’ existence but they also provide shoreline protection and resources upon which the entire economy depends.
 The biodiversity of atoll ecosystems underpins at least 71 percent of national employment, 89 percent of gross domestic product and 98 percent of exports.
-However, these ecosystems are under increasing threat from human and climate change impacts.
-A crucial priority identified by the Government of the Republic of Maldives for climate change adaptation is maintaining and improving the health of their coral reef ecosystems in order to safeguard their access to natural resources, protect their coasts from erosion, and sustain their economy and communities.
+These ecosystems are under increasing threat from human and climate change impacts.
+The Government of Maldives is undertaking a national effort to establish more marine protected areas and enact and implement sustainable coastal fisheries regulations.

 USAID helps the Government of Maldives achieve its conservation goals and enhance the country’s resilience to the adverse effects of climate change by strengthening the sustainable management of coastal resources, particularly coral reefs.
 USAID support includes mapping coral reefs, developing a system that monitors the protection of coral reefs and educating Maldivians on the urgency of protecting marine resources critical to economic growth.
 USAID also works with the tourism industry to foster an eco-friendly culture among visitors and residents alike - a culture that does not yet exist.